The relativistic dynamics of oppositely charged two fermions interacting with external uniform magnetic field: Introduction

-\qquad In this present paper we hoped to fill this gap in the literature and we investigated the relativistic dynamics of oppositely charged two fermions interacting with an external uniform magnetic field.
+\qquad In this present paper we hoped to fill this gap in the literature and we investigated the relativistic dynamics of oppositely charged two fermions interacting with an external uniform magnetic field, without considering any mutually charge-charge interaction.
 At the beginning, we wrote the fully-covariant two body Dirac equation in $3$-dimensional Minkowski spacetime \cite{guvendi2019exact} and we chose the interaction of each fermion with the external magnetic field in the symmetric gauge, since this problem has $2+1$-dimensional dynamical symmetry \cite{semra2019}.
-The dynamic symmetry of the system allowed us to determine the eigenfunctions and eigenvalues (in closed-form) of the corresponding two-body Dirac Hamiltonian, without using any group theoretical method.
+The dynamic symmetry of the system allowed us to determine the eigenfunctions and eigenvalues (in closed-form) of the corresponding two-body Dirac Hamiltonian for such a spinless composite system, without using any group theoretical method.